 Accurate yield prediction helps minimize food waste.
 By forecasting harvest volumes more precisely, farmers can better plan their planting schedules and market supply, avoiding overproduction and spoilage.

 AI also contributes to lowering carbon emissions.
-With advanced monitoring tools, farmers can reduce the use of machinery for field inspections, saving fuel and preserving soil quality.
+With advanced monitoring tools, farmers can reduce machinery use for field inspections, saving fuel and preserving soil quality.

 Importantly, AI technology is becoming accessible to small farmers through affordable apps and smart devices.
 This levels the playing field, allowing smaller agricultural operations to compete more effectively in the market.
 Ultimately, AI in agriculture promotes smarter, greener, and more sustainable farming practices.